MakeMeSenpai/Ant_World/README.md

     - fixed footer, with added social links, and more section
     - Used emailjs to enable form sending in contact section
     - Changed layout based on new wire-frame design, creating a lot cleaner easier to read content by  deleting and reorganizing

-- 0.6.2
-    - removed radio buttons for better UI/UX for Cube
-    - Home page is now accessible via any screen size/device completing the home page (for now)
-    - completed this readme! along with reorganization of files
 ___
 ## More Info